devpearlkim/MemoPing-FE/README.md

 ## Overview

-A simple memo web application built with Next.js and NodeJS express server, Mongo DB.
+A simple memo web application built with Next.js and NodeJS express server, PostgreSQL + Prisma Database.
 The application allows users to create, read, and delete memos with real-time synchronization using a Test-Driven Development (TDD) approach.

 ## Features